 We continue to monitor and work with the management teams and shareholders of our portfolio companies to navigate the significant market, operational and economic challenges created by the continuing COVID-19 pandemic.
 The Company's investment portfolio continues to be focused on a diversified mix of industries and sectors that have proven to be more durable than industries or sectors that are more prone to economic cycles including consumer or retail industries.
-We believe our portfolio companies effectively and efficiently responded to the challenges posed by COVID-19 and related orders imposed by state and local governments including paused or reversed reopening orders, including developing liquidity plans supported by internal cash reserves, shareholder support, and, as appropriate, accessing the government Paycheck Protection Program.
+We believe our portfolio companies effectively and efficiently responded to the challenges posed by the COVID-19 pandemic and related restrictions imposed by state and local governments, including developing liquidity plans supported by internal cash reserves, shareholder support, and, as appropriate, accessing the government Paycheck Protection Program.
 We believe we have sufficient levels of liquidity to support our existing portfolio companies, as necessary, and selectively deploy capital in new investment opportunities.